Youth Development Specialist - San Francisco

 - Lastly, they are able to self-manage and motivate, and experience in trauma-informed work has led them to be aware of self-care needs and how to care for their colleagues

-- Workshop Facilitation – both in-person and remote
+- Workshop Facilitation: both in-person and remote

-- Job Training and Skill Development
+- Job Training, Skill Development and Job Placement

 - Program Design, Implementation, and Evaluation, including curriculum